 If you haven’t seen the movie in a while, it’s well worth the re-visit.
 Take a few minutes to read this wonderful insight from Christopher West celebrating the 20th Anniversary of the film and you’ll probably watch it like you’ve never seen it before.
 (Click here to read more)

-May you have a joyful time celebrating this Veterans Day with a renewed perspective too!
+However you choose, may you have a joyful time celebrating this Veterans Day with a renewed perspective too!

 And a special shout out to my wonderful husband as we celebrate our 10th year as “Battle Buddies”